apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pelosi: ‘I was asking for a campaign that would win’ in talks with Biden**
+**Nintendo's Share Price Tanks Amid Fears Of A US Recession**

-You can read more about it [here](https://news.google.com/rss/articles/CBMigAFBVV95cUxNVnJTbjRjb0Rlb3E4Tk5SbTRadUVMbzZ2LURzMkJlS04zZ3h2ZXJiV3FmeTA1eEUwb3lJV3Zxa2luOXptZmNfejdMakdhNXdGc2xyTEVkUE9jd2hGc01EOGI0TkJhcV94NnhzanE0alB1ekNQMDlPSTA0LVhqLUUwXw?oc=5).
+You can read more about it [here](https://www.nintendolife.com/news/2024/08/nintendos-share-price-tanks-amid-fears-of-a-us-recession).

 ## Requirements
 - Python 3.8